| In LDE

 onto my right side.
 I shift in and out of hypnagogia again,

-until I am able to simply watch a picture:
+until I am able to simply watch a picture: An attractive woman stands in front of a

 green waste bin, turning her back on me.
 The picture is